devtron-labs/devtron/README.md

 - [Single Sign On (SSO)](https://docs.dashboard.devtron.ai/operator-guide/authorization/sso-login-services) to simplify onboarding and authenticating team members.
 - [Fine Grained RBAC](https://docs.dashboard.devtron.ai/operator-guide/authorization) to control the level of access users have to different Dashboard and Cluster resources.

-[Devtron](#install-devtron) helps you deploy, observe, manage & debug existing Helm apps in all your clusters.
+[Devtron](#devtron-platform) helps you deploy, observe, manage & debug existing Helm apps in all your clusters.

+---

 ## Devtron Dashboard